WordPress Theme Options Page in Admin Menu

 add_theme_page('page_title', 'menu_title', 'capability', 'menu_slug', 'callback_function');

-Understand the provided parameters:
+Understand the function parameters:

 • page_title: String to show title of page.